tanu31195/mongodb-helloworld/2/2_Basics _and_CRUD.md

 #### find()

-- find() does not return all results and it will return a **cursor object** with metadata which allows us to cycle through results
+- find() does not return a list of documents and it will return a **cursor object** with metadata which allows us to cycle through results
 - find() gives the first 20 documents by default
+- filters can be used to find specific documents

 - `it` allows to fetch the next set of data